debops/debops/docs/ansible/roles/influxdb/getting-started.rst

    influxdb__server: 'influxdb.example.org'

-This needs to be a FQDN address or an IP address of a host with InfluxDB server installed.
+This needs to be a FQDN address of a host with InfluxDB server installed.
+DNS name is required because this access is via a HTTP(S) API.
 This host will be accessed by Ansible using task delegation, so it needs to be accessible and managed by Ansible.
 Currently only 1 server at a time is supported by the role.

 If :ref:`debops.pki` role is used to configure a PKI environment, with default ``domain`` PKI realm enabled, ``debops.influxdb_server`` role will configure